-- Place a large skillet over medium-high heat.
-Allow it to preheat for 2 minutes.
+- Brown the sausage.
+Place a large – at least 10″ across – skillet over medium-high heat.
+Allow it to repeat for 2 minutes.
 Add the sausage to the pan, using a wooden spoon to break it up into small pieces, as you would ground beef for tacos or spaghetti sauce.
 Once the sausage is broken up, spread it out into an even layer and let it fry, tossing and stirring every few minutes until no more pink is visible.